-Japan’s My Number system will be used to more effectively share information among the various national and local authorities (starting at the national level in January of 2017 and later that year in July for the local level).
+The My Number system in Japan will be used to more effectively share information among the various national and local authorities.

 For foreigners living in Japan, there is some good news.
-You will not be required to carry around the My Number card.
+You are not required to carry around the My Number card.
 This is in contrast to the foreigner registration card.

 As many throughout the private and public sectors have echoed, the system is not perfect.
 It could have both advantages and risks.

 Advantages and Risks of the My Number System

 First off, professionals in the IT security industry are likely to be watching developments and implementation of the My Number system with eager anticipation, and for good reason.

 Companies across Japan will be required to manage ID numbers for employees and their family members.
 Such a program is estimated to cost a large corporation 50 million yen ($408,000) to implement.
 According to Daiwa Securities Group, the market for such IT security software is worth an estimated 3 trillion yen.